 Address: 11530 12th Avenue NE, Seattle

 The Pinehurst School building opened in the 1950’s.
-This project demolishes the old building and replaces it with a new building to house the Hazel Wolf K–8 program (formerly the Jane Addams K–8 program).
+The old building was demolished and replaced with a new, modern building to house the Hazel Wolf K–8 program.

-The building will be constructed using concrete spread footings and stem walls, a structural steel frame with light gage metal stud walls for future flexibility and a masonry veneer with architectural metal siding as an accent and a built-up roofing system.
-Interior finishes include acoustical ceiling tile, painted gypsum wallboard, built-in casework and carpet, resilient tile and ceramic tile flooring.
-Site development will include natural turf ball fields, hard and soft play areas with play equipment, landscaping and new curbs and sidewalks around portions of the site.
+The building is constructed using concrete spread footings and stem walls, a structural steel frame with light gage metal stud walls for future flexibility and a masonry veneer with architectural metal siding as an accent and a built-up roofing system.
+Site development included natural turf ball fields, hard and soft play areas with play equipment, landscaping and new curbs and sidewalks around portions of the site.

-Energy efficiency will be achieved through a highly efficient building envelope design, daylight response controls, heat recovery and a ground loop heat pump system.
+Sustainability features include a highly efficient building envelope, daylight response controls, heat recovery and a ground loop heat pump mechanical system.
+Green roof systems above the art and administrative areas are open for student and staff exploration.
 Energy monitoring displays and the sustainable features of the building will be used to create awareness and learning opportunities for students.

 School Design: NAC | Architecture

-Phase I construction (demolition and site preparation) start: January 2015
+Phase I construction (demolition and site preparation) began: January 2015